 Now, I’m not about to pretend that I’ve found a fool-proof way to ensure that your child adopts some beautiful schedule, sleeps through the night, and becomes a happy baby.
 (I’m updating this post when my son is 15 months and we still don’t have a perfect schedule)

 But I believe that I have found a way to help you get one step closer to that beautiful schedule you’re dreaming of.
 A bedtime routine!
 If you’re wondering why you need this in your life and how to implement it, read on!

-Why is a Bedtime Routine Important for Little Ones?
+Why is a Bedtime Routine Important for Babies?

 According to the experts, children thrive off of routine.
 It gives them a sense of safety and comfort.
-Dr. Harvey Karp, author of Happiest Baby On the Block likens routines to coffee breaks.
-Our babies are so busy learning new things all day, and experiencing new things, that they need little “breaks”.
-For them, having a safe routine to fall back on is their version of a double espresso!
+Our babies are so busy learning new things all day, and experiencing new things, that they need some sort of consistency.
 This article goes into more detail if you’re interested!

 In our case, implementing a routine significantly decreased my son’s nighttime wakings.
 We went from 6-10 wakings per night down to our current two to three.
 And the absolute only thing I changed was starting a bedtime routine.

 You can (and should) implement a bedtime routine as soon as possible.
 How’s tonight sound?
 Good?
 Great!